What is Data Warehousing?

 Cloud Data Warehouse

 In a cloud-based data warehouse service, the customer does not need to worry about deploying and maintaining a data warehouse at all.
-The data warehouse is built and maintained by the provider and all the functionalities required to operate the data warehouse are provided as web APIs.
-Examples for such services are AWS Redshift, Microsoft Azure SQL Data warehouse, Google BigQuery, Snowflake, etc.
+The data warehouse is built and maintained by the provider, and all the functionalities required to operate it are provided as web APIs.
+Examples of such services are AWS Redshift, Microsoft Azure SQL Data Warehouse, Google BigQuery, Snowflake, etc.

 Disadvantages of using a cloud data warehouse

-• The biggest downside is the organization’s data will be located inside the service provider’s infrastructure leading to data security concerns for high-security industries.
+• The biggest downside is that the organization’s data will be located inside the service provider’s infrastructure, leading to data security concerns for high-security industries.

-• There can be latency issues since the data is not present in the internal network of the organization.
-To an extent, this is mitigated by the multi-region support offered by cloud services where they ensure data is stored in preferred geographical regions.
+• There can be latency issues since the data is not present in the organization’s internal network.
+To an extent, this is mitigated by the multi-region support offered by cloud services, which ensures that data is stored in preferred geographical regions.

-The movement of data from different sources to data warehouse and the related transformation is done through an extract-transform-load or an extract-load-transform workflow.
-Whether to choose ETL vs ELT is an important decision in the data warehouse design.
-In an ETL flow, the data is transformed before loading and the expectation is that no further transformation is needed for reporting and analyzing.
-ETL has been the de facto standard traditionally until the cloud-based database services with high-speed processing capability came in.
-This meant, the data warehouse need not have completely transformed data and data could be transformed later when the need comes.
-This way of data warehousing has the below advantages.
+The movement of data from different sources to the data warehouse and the related transformation is done through an extract-transform-load or an extract-load-transform workflow.
+Choosing ETL vs ELT is an important decision in data warehouse design.
+In an ETL flow, the data is transformed before loading, and the expectation is that no further transformation is needed for reporting and analysis.
+ETL was traditionally the de facto standard until cloud-based database services with high-speed processing capabilities came in.
+This meant the data warehouse did not completely transform data, and data could be transformed later when the need arises.
+This method of data warehousing has the advantages below.

 • The transformation logic need not be known while designing the data flow structure.